paavels/autotagger-csharp/readme.md

 ## Performance

-1. Single thread / Array based run: 13.52sec
+1. C# / Single thread / Array based run: 13.52sec
+2. Python / Single thread / Array based run: 24.01
+3. Python / Single thread / String based run: 24.04sec

+C# probably has some issue with IS NOT, but it is definitely faster Python is slower, however more nice to work with.
+Array based run showed same performance as checking parts of string

 Test data used
 https://www.kaggle.com/wendykan/lending-club-loan-data